Bleeding heart: planting, cultivation and companion planting

 Contents

-- Bleeding Heart is one of the centrepieces of cool shade gardens
+- Bleeding heart is one of the centrepieces of cool, shady gardens.

 - Its lovely heart-shaped flowers in white, pink, or red, delicately suspended on their arching stems, appear generously from April to June.

-- Easy to grow and very cold-resistant, it fears only two things: drought in summer and excess water in winter.
+- Easy to grow and very frost-resistant, it fears only two things: drought in summer and excess water in winter.

-- Emblematic of vicarage gardens or English mixed borders, it is our favourite spring plant!
+- Emblematic of cottage gardens or English mixed borders, it is our favourite spring plant!

 A word from our expert

-Bleeding Heart, also known as Lamprocapnos spectabilis, is a perennial plant with lush, finely dissected foliage in soft green or blue-grey, notable for its floribundity.
-Its flowers are among the most graceful of spring flowers.
-While Dicentra spectabilis is the most iconic, Dicentra formosa and Dicentra eximia, are two beautiful ground-cover species whose foliage is delicate and light, reminiscent of ferns or chervil.
+The Bleeding Heart, also known as Lamprocapnos spectabilis, is a perennial plant with lush, finely dissected foliage in soft green or blue-grey, notable for its floribundity.
+Its flowers are among the most graceful of spring blooms.
+While Dicentra spectabilis is the most iconic, Dicentra formosa and Dicentra eximia, are two beautiful groundcover species whose foliage is delicate and light, reminiscent of ferns or chervil.

 The flower of Dicentra spectabilis or Bleeding Heart

-Introduced into ornamental gardens long ago, it has managed to endure generations of gardeners without going out of fashion.
+Introduced into ornamental gardens long ago, it has managed to endure generations of gardeners without going out of style.
 Its remarkable simplicity makes it a staple in cottage gardens and English mixed borders, where it brings freshness and lightness.
-Delicate and opulent, it is one of the centrepieces of shady gardens, white gardens, and English cottage gardens, often found in fresh and romantic associations of white and pink with other perennials.
+Delicate and opulent, it is one of the focal points of shady gardens, white gardens, and English cottage gardens, often found in fresh and romantic white/pink combinations with other perennials.

 Hardy and easy to grow, this beauty of the undergrowth finds its place in a mass planting under large trees, along pathways, or in pots on a shaded terrace or balcony.

-It thrives in a community alongside vigorous perennials that will take over and are not afraid of competing with the roots of trees or bushes: Bleeding Heart enjoys the company of ferns and hostas, with which it creates lush beds.
-It will be paired with spring bulbs, tulips, muscari, or hyacinths, and mixed with ground-cover perennials like Euphorbia cyparissias, Caucasian forget-me-nots, heucheras, and tiarellas.
+It thrives in a community alongside vigorous perennials that will take over and are not afraid of competing with the roots of trees or bushes: the Bleeding Heart enjoys the company of ferns and hostas, with which it forms lush beds.
+It will be paired with spring bulbs, tulips, muscari, or hyacinths, and mixed with groundcover perennials like Euphorbia cyparissias, Caucasian forget-me-nots, heucheras, and tiarellas.

-With its charm, resilience, and the uniqueness of its flowers and leaves, whether or not you have a garden, Bleeding Heart is a lovely, low-maintenance plant that has everything to enchant you.
+With its charm, resilience, and the uniqueness of its flowers and leaves, the Bleeding Heart is a lovely, low-maintenance plant that is sure to enchant you, whether you have a garden or not.

 Description and Botany